-Entrepreneurship is a primary area of interest for Wharton MBAs, many of whom are considering joining a startup or starting their own business in the short or long term.
-Startups across industries, sizes, and stages are hiring Wharton MBAs because they bring a “get it done” approach – a mix of functional and people skills that can impact scaling companies.
-Students have worked summer internships or accepted full-time jobs at companies such as Zoox, Rent the Runway, NerdWallet, MeUndies, Oscar, Lyft, Headspace, Wealthfront and Boxed.
+Entrepreneurship is a strong interest for many Wharton MBAs, some of whom are eager to join a startup while others are ready to begin the journey of starting their own business.
+Startups across industries, sizes, and stages are hiring Wharton MBAs because they bring a “get it done” capability and a strong mix of functional expertise and interpersonal skills that can have an immediate impact on growing companies.
+Students have accepted summer internships and/or full-time jobs at companies such as Nature’s Fynd, Payjoy, Hummingbird, Sunny Day Fun, Verdox, Form Energy, and many more.

 Host a Career Trek

 Invite a small group of students to your location to share your company’s story and to network.
-Our students have met with startups and VCs in Silicon Valley, New York, and other cities, including Tula, General Assembly, Bread Finance, WeWork, Dataminr and more.
+Our students have met with startups and VCs in Silicon Valley, New York, and other cities, including Impossible Foods, Notion, Verkada, and Ladder.

 Hire a Summer Intern